ethanexline/ethanexline.github.io/_drafts/why-Snarky-Puppys-Lingus-video-is-incredible.md

 ---
 layout: post
-title: Why Snarky Puppy's Lingus video is incredible
+title: Why Snarky Puppy's 'Lingus' is incredible
-description: I wonder if anyone will ever read this
+description: dissecting a rare kind of recording
-summary: it's enrapturing
+summary: Once in a lifetime, sheer joy permits its capture for a few glorious moments
 tags: music life
 ---